-Authors position AI as an invitation to the positive revolution in change.
-It is presented how organizations are more than their surface problems to be solved; rather, they are described as more dynamic, centers of “vital connections and life-giving potential” (relationships, interactions, partnerships, knowledge, alliances, partnerships, etc).
+The authors’ position AI as an invitation to the positive revolution in change.
+Organizations are more than their surface problems to be solved; rather, they are described as more dynamic, centers of “vital connections and life-giving potential” (relationships, interactions, partnerships, knowledge, alliances, partnerships, etc.).

 Many AI materials incorporate the 4-D Cycle created by Diana Whitney and Amanda Trosten-Bloom.

 The Discovery, Dream, Design, Destiny phases are outlined here: